blapete/Snake_OOP/README.md

 Implementing a DRY (don't repreat yourself) and model view controller design : )

-Irv Kalb taught me how to MVC a pyagme
+Irv Kalb taught me how to MVC a pygame

 The game code is my own